 Amend article 3.1 (a)

-In the case of organizations, one person shall be designated as the representative authorized to represent that organization in all matters of business and voting.
+In the case of organizations, two individuals shall be designated as the representatives authorized to represent that organization in all matters of business and voting.
+In the event one authorized representative is absent during a vote, prior to the vote, the voting privilege can be delegated, prior to the vote in writing, to the other authorized representative.

 Privileges of Student Members